 A Round-The-World (RTW) award ticket is a special type of airline ticket that allows you to travel to multiple destinations worldwide for a single price (in points or miles).
 Even though they are hard to score, these tickets can be great for maximizing the value of your points, given that the price is usually fixed.

-RTW awards are offered by airlines or frequent flyer programs within an alliance (oneworld, Star Alliance, SkyTeam).
-Each alliance has its own rules and restrictions.
-Still, they typically allow you to visit a certain number of destinations (usually between 3 and 16) within a set timeframe (e.g., up to one year).
+In practice, just a handful of airlines and frequent flyer programs remain that still offer true RTW awards.
+Each program has its own rules and restrictions, but typically allow you to visit a certain number of destinations (usually between 3 and 16) within a set timeframe (e.g., up to one year).
 You can also choose your itinerary if it follows the rules (e.g., starting and ending in the same country, traveling in one direction only, etc.).

 Airlines/Programs with Round-The-World Awards